 Mass Cytometry: Vaporizing Cells in the Name of Science

-In a paper published today in Science, Garry Nolan’s lab at Stanford University (website, Public Cytometry Collection), in collaboration with DVS Sciences, reports the use of this technology to examine human bone marrow samples.
+In a paper published today in Science, Garry Nolan’s lab at Stanford University (website, Public Cytometry Collection), in collaboration with DVS Sciences, now a Fluidigm Company reports the use of this technology to examine human bone marrow samples.
 The team simultaneously measured 34 cellular parameters in each single cell – including 13 surface markers and 18 intracellular epitopes.
 Their data set provides information on all the various cell types present in bone marrow, as well as information about the signaling of these cells in response to perturbation.

 Cytobank is excited to host the data from this study, facilitating both viewing and deeper mining of the high-dimensional data set.
 Access the data by going to the Nolan Lab’s Public Cytometry Collection and clicking “View Data” for the Science paper.
 Anyone can view the Cytobank Report for the paper (learn more about Cytobank Reports), but you will need an account on Cytobank in order to access the data (register for free).

 Bone marrow is a complex heterogeneous tissue consisting of cells ranging in developmental stage from hematopoietic stem cells to highly specialized subsets of immune cells.
 These cell types can be characterized by their expression of specific surface markers.
 Using a novel method called spanning-tree progression analysis of density-normalized events (SPADE), the authors analyzed their surface marker data set and visualized it as tree plots representing the developmental progression in bone marrow, with each branch representing different cell lineages and each node representing an immunological cell population.